Hirschfuchs/Hirschfuchs/readme.md

 And that’s when the classic old programmer syndrome kicked in: *“This should really be maintainable with Renovate — if I make the plugins machine-readable and download them automatically.”*

-That’s how this project came to be.
-Progress is at about 80% now, and I’m pretty happy with how it’s turning out. :)

 ## 🚧 Planned Projects